Rei-SwitchBot/faq/en-us/Roller Shade.md

 ### Is It Possible to Purchase the Fabric for SwitchBot Roller Shade Separately?

 Related Product: SwitchBot Roller Shade
 Currently, we do not have plans to sell Roller Shade fabric separately.
-However, if you require it, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-Our customer team will assist you in arranging the purchase, including providing pricing information.

 Related Post: What Is the Recommended Length for Customizing SwitchBot Roller Shade Fabric?